Special – 10% OFF Extended S-Lift Procedure

 How has the facelift evolved over time?

 Formerly, the facelift was just a tightening of the skin without any tightening of the deeper layers of the face.
 This resulted in the face being supported by the tightened skin only.
 As skin can continue to stretch, the results did not last very long.
 In the early 1970’s, a newer facelift operation was developed where the deeper layers of the face, SMAS/Platysma, was tightened in addition to the skin.
-Dr. Hunts uses an even newer technique that was developed by Belgian colleagues known as the MACS lift (minimal access cranial suspension facelift).
+Our doctors use a even newer technique that was developed by Belgian colleagues known as the MACS lift (minimal access cranial suspension facelift).
 This innovative approach to facial rejuvenation uses loops of suture to re-suspend facial structures that have sagged downward with aging.
 It does not require deep-layer dissection like the SMAS lift and has excellent long-term outcomes.
 Dr. Hunts is very experienced in this technique and also conducts teaching courses to train other surgeons on how to perform the MACS lift.
-Dr. Hunts terms his version of this technique, the “Extended S-lift”.
+Dr. Hunts termed his version of this technique, the “Extended S-lift”.
 Dr. Fausett was fellowship trained in Oculofacial Plastic Surgery for two years under Dr. Jeffery Nerad (world renown Oculofacial Plastic Surgeon and former President of the American Society of Ophthalmic Plastic and Reconstructive Surgery.)
 He has also attended facelift courses at the American Society of Ophthalmic Plastic Surgeon Seminar and has been mentored by Dr. John Hunts previous owner, partner of Aesthetic Surgical Arts.